aleclarson/lodge/README.md

 log2.warn('foo is deprecated');
 ```

+The built-in `console` functions are used when the global `window` variable exists.
+Otherwise, functions with similar behavior are used with the `process.stdout` or `process.stderr` streams.

+### Environment variables

+Use `QUIET=1` to disable all messages.
+The `--quiet` CLI flag also works.

 The `DEBUG` environment variable is flexible. `DEBUG=1` enables all debug logs.
 The asterisk (`*`) allows for globbing.
 For example, `a*` matches both `abc` and `acb` but not `cba`.
 The comma (`,`) lets you specify multiple globs.
 The `--debug` CLI flag is identical to `DEBUG=1`.

 Use `NO_COLOR=1` to disable ANSI colors.
 The `--no-color` CLI flag also works.

 Use `NO_WARNINGS=1` to disable warning messages.
 The `--no-warnings` CLI flag also works.

-Use `QUIET=1` to disable all messages.
-The `--quiet` CLI flag also works.

-The built-in `console` functions are used when the global `document` variable exists.
+Use `TRACE_WARNINGS=1` to attach a stack trace to each warning.

+For browser environments, you can set these properties on the `window` object before importing this library.

+### Colors

 The following ANSI colors are available: (256 color spectrum)
 - red